 Feeding Your Demons by Tsultrim Allione – Clearly written, practical, and detailed instruction.

-I read Autobiography of a Yogi in 1998 and at the time wished that I could meet a teacher who would show me 'the way' and teach me more about Raja yoga, meditation and Pranayama.
+I read Autobiography of a Yogi in 1998 and at the time wished that I could meet a teacher who would show me ‘the way’ and teach me more about Raja yoga, meditation and Pranayama.
 In 2001 this wish came true: I met my Guruji (spiritual teacher) in India and received Kriya Yoga initiation in 2002.
 This book is about the Kriya Yoga lineage I follow and about being devout to a living Guru.
-I have learned so much under his guidance over the past 16 years.
+I’ve learned so much under his guidance over the past 16 years.
 The lessons and meditations that I share on EkhartYoga are just an insight of the depth of the Kriya Yoga practice where breath, embodied awareness and devotion come together in higher realms of the mind.

 n.b.
-Where possible, I've provided links to the author's website.
+Where possible, I’ve provided links to the author’s website.
+We have no affiliate links, just sharing what we love.